PHOTOSHOP ANIMATION TUTORIAL – HOW TO QUICKLY CREATE SIMPLE GIF ANIMATION USING FRAMES

-Back, when we originally created this tutorial, we used Adobe Photoshop CS5 version.
+Back then, when we originally created this tutorial, we used old Adobe Photoshop CS5 version.

-In Photoshop CS6 Extended / CC and newer editions: Animation panel was replaced with Timeline panel.
-Once you click on Window > Timeline panel, in the middle of the new section at the bottom you have to click on Create Frame Animation button and then you can follow this tutorial regularly.
+In Photoshop CS6 Extended / CC and newer editions: Animation panel is now replaced with Timeline panel.
+Once you click on Window > Timeline panel, in the middle of the new window section that will appear at the bottom of your screen you have to click on Create Frame Animation button and then you can follow this tutorial regularly.